MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-record-routing-config-using-solutions.md

 > [!IMPORTANT]
 >
 > - For every import of queue records, you must either create new queue records or update existing queue records.
-You must not mix the actions in the same data import.
+You mustn't mix the actions in the same data import.
-> - When all records in the data.xml of queue table are for creation, ensure that the following line is present in the schema.xml: `<field displayname="Queue type" name="msdyn_queuetype" type="optionsetvalue" customfield="true"/>` and correspondingly data will also have the field for msdyn_queuetype.
+> - When all records in the data.xml of queue table are for creation, make sure that the following line is present in the schema.xml: `<field displayname="Queue type" name="msdyn_queuetype" type="optionsetvalue" customfield="true"/>` and correspondingly data will also have the field for msdyn_queuetype.
-> - When all records in the data.xml of queue table are for update, ensure that you remove the following line in the schema.xml: `<field displayname="Queue type" name="msdyn_queuetype" type="optionsetvalue" customfield="true"/>` and correspondingly data will also not have that field for msdyn_queuetype.
+> - When all records in the data.xml of queue table are for update, ensure that you remove the following line in the schema.xml: `<field displayname="Queue type" name="msdyn_queuetype" type="optionsetvalue" customfield="true"/>` and correspondingly data also won't have that field for msdyn_queuetype.
 > - When the queue that you want to migrate has an overflow condition set, then you must export and import the decision ruleset first.
 The migration sequence should look as follows:
 >   - Decision contract
 >   - Decision ruleset